CANBUS-9740/Offseason-2024/README.md

     - you may wish to limit the maximum value for the motion, determine this from testing and see if too high a speed causes any problems
   - [ ] accurate information from the sensors is displayed on the shuffleboard
     - Yaw from Pigeon
     - Position and velocity from each SRX Encoder
+  - [ ] Use follow to make the _VictorSPX_ controllers follow the _TalonSRX_ for each side.

 #### Intake